mbastola/computer-vision-cpp-python/camera-calibration/README.md

 </p>

-Assuming pin hole camera, we can utilizing similar triangle methods(see below), and can come up with focal lengths equation:
+Assuming pin hole camera, we can utilize similar triangle methods(see below), and can come up with focal lengths equation:
     # fx = (dx/dX) * dZ , fy = (dy/dY) * dZ
 where dX, dY are the physical length & width of the object in view and dZ is the distance from object to camera. dx and dy are the corresponding pixel width & height of the object